nkardas/portfolio/content/projects/lab-o-matic/en.md

 ## Overview

-Fullstack development of a **LIMS (Laboratory Information Management System)** for an industrial laboratory.
-Project started as an internship then continued as a **freelance mission** for complete production deployment.
+Web application for industrial laboratory management.
+Sample tracking, analysis planning and automated report generation.
+Freelance mission in production.

 ## Project Context

-The project unfolded in two phases: a **final internship** (2024) to develop the MVP and establish technical foundations, then an **autonomous freelance mission** to extend features, integrate external systems, and ensure production deployment on Google Cloud Platform.
+The project unfolded in two phases: a **2nd-year engineering internship** of 4 months in April 2025 to develop the MVP and establish technical foundations, then an **autonomous freelance mission** started in September 2025 to extend features, integrate external systems, and ensure production deployment.

 ### Responsibilities
 - Requirements analysis and fullstack architecture design